Scots drug summit on 26 February 2020

 It is an effective solution to reversing the result of an opioid overdose.

-Kit Malthouse, the UK’s minister for crime and policing, believes that law enforcement action must focus on recovery, prevention, and treatment.
+Kit Malthouse, the UK’s minister for crime and policing, believes that law enforcement action must focus on recovery, prevention, testing and treatment.